grantjesus/beautiful-jekyll/index.md

 ---
 layout: page
-title: Personal Projects
+title:
-subtitle: This is where I will tell my friends way too much about me
+subtitle: May Grant be with you
 use-site-title: true
 bigimg: "img/lastsupper.jpg"
 ---